chienandalu/odooshow/README.md

 ## Known issues / Roadmap

-- [BUG] Deterministic column order.
-- Better support for OdooRPC.
-- Make an Odoo module so we can plug the funcionality directly into the recordset.
+- Make an Odoo module so we can plug the funcionality directly into the model abstract.
+- Subfield values (AKA dynamic related values)
 - Now we can show some fields totals in the table footer but it would be great to have the possibility to show partial summaries when we're grouping by.
-- Format currency with proper symbol context.
-- Format dates (sometimes there can be glitches)
-- Table from `read` and `read_group`.
 - Congigurable column totals.
 Now we're getting them from the field info.
+- Better support for OdooRPC.
+- Refactor code.